ICHRA Pros and Cons: What Every Small Business Needs to Know

 • Employers reimburse employees upon submission of proof of payment.
 Reimbursements have a monthly cap set by the employer, which may or may not roll over from year to year.

-• All ICHRA and QSEHRA transactions are tax-advantageous.
-Reimbursements paid out to employees are tax-free.
+• Both ICHRA and QSEHRA can be tax-advantaged, but tax-free reimbursement depends on employees meeting coverage requirements and the employer properly substantiating claims.
 At the same time, employer contributions to the fund are considered tax deductibles.

 Despite these similarities, ICHRA is designed to be a more flexible alternative to QSEHRA.

-For one, QSEHRA is only available to businesses with fewer than 50 employees, whereas ICHRA doesn't have restrictions based on employee count.
+QSEHRA is generally available to employers that aren’t ACA applicable large employers (ALEs) and that don’t offer a group health plan to employees.
+ICHRA doesn't have restrictions based on employee count.
 ICHRA also isn't subject to annual contribution caps, unlike QSEHRA which has annually-adjusted limits for individuals and families.

 Below is a quick rundown of the other differences between ICHRA and QSEHRA: